bclinkinbeard/angular-component-demo/README.md

 Simple demo of self contained AngularJS component approach that I've been alluding to on Twitter.

 The code is all pretty self explanatory, but the basic idea is that by bundling the template (and ultimately CSS as well) with the component, you get a fully self contained, portable unit.
-Directives are obviously a great vehicle for this approach, so all that is reallynecessary to add is template inlining and self compilation/DOM insertion.
+Directives are obviously a great vehicle for this approach, so all that is really necessary to add is template inlining and self compilation/DOM insertion.

 The full component is packaged as its own Angular module.